AndreFavotto/EpicsWebStudio/examples/README.md

 # Examples

-This folder provides files with example code for using EWS.
+This folder provides files with example code for using WEISS.

 ## EPICS database demo